-Eiger is a commercial-stage biopharmaceutical company focused on the development of innovative therapies to treat and cure Hepatitis Delta Virus (HDV) and other serious rare diseases.
+Eiger is a commercial-stage biopharmaceutical company focused on the development of innovative therapies to treat Hepatitis Delta Virus (HDV) and other serious rare diseases.

 The Eiger HDV platform includes two first-in-class therapies in Phase 3 that target critical host processes involved in viral replication.
 All five Eiger rare disease programs have been granted FDA Breakthrough Therapy designation.

 ZOKINVY is indicated in patients 12 months of age and older with a body surface area of 0.39 m2 and above:

 - To reduce risk of mortality in Hutchinson-Gilford Progeria Syndrome

 - For treatment of processing-deficient Progeroid Laminopathies with either: